gimlet-io/gimlet-documentation/src/pages/blog/deploy-streamlit-application-using-gimlet-and-github-actions.md

 coAuthor: Laszlo Fogas
 coAuthorAvatar: /laszlo.jpg
 ---
-## Deploying a Streamlit App Using Github Container Registry and Gimlet

 Deploying applications does not have to be complicated!
 In this guide, i will walk you through how to deploy a Streamlit app using GitHub Container Registry and Gimlet in a few easy steps.